 Section Title Summary of Content Start Page Maintenance Cleaning instructions for the external surfaces of your analyzer.
-Information about electrical maintenance of your analyzer.
-Page 2-3 Analyzer Options Available A list of the options available for the microwave network analyzers.
-Page 2-3 Analyzer Upgrades Available A list of the upgrades available for the microwave network analyzers.
-Page 2-6 Analyzer Accessories Available A list of accessories available for the microwave network analyzers.
+Page 2-3 Information about electrical maintenance of your analyzer.
+Analyzer Options Available A list of the options available for the microwave network analyzers.
+Page 2-3 Analyzer Accessories and Upgrades Available A hyperlink to the PNA Configuration Guide, which includes a list of accessories and upgrades available for the microwave network analyzers.
 Page 2-6 Required Service Test Equipment A list of service equipment that is required to perform system verification, performance tests, adjustments, and troubleshooting.
 Page 2-7 The Internet address (URL) for on-line assistance.
-Agilent Support, Services, and Assistance Service and support options available.
-Calibration options available.
+Agilent Support, Services, and Service and support options available.
+Assistance Calibration options available.
 Page 2-10 Important information about shipping your analyzer to Agilent for service or repair.